February 8, 2023

 If you need some inspiration, check out the best public speaking books for more tips and tricks.

-It’s completely fine if you’re an actor delivering a monologue.
+It’s completely fine if you’re an actor delivering a speech.
 However, it’s very important to avoid monologuing if you’re not acting.

 Avoiding this type of speaking is essential for good relationships, whether they’re personal relationships with friends and family or professional relationships with coworkers.
 For example, mansplaining is a type of monologuing that’s usually used to talk down to or over women.